balenaltd/handbook/docs/meetings/README.md

 * Please do not ever remove events from the Balena Admin calendar.

 ## Meeting recordings
 Most regular meetings are always recorded and available for those who are not able to attend in real-time and/or want to re-visit for finer information.
 These include but are not limited to company-wide calls and calls such as brainstorm, architecture and product calls.
 You will most probably find the link to the recording and any notes if you click on the calendar invite.
 If the call is using GoogleMeet and it is recorded, the recording will automatically attach to the invite after the call ends (allow some time after the call for the recording to show up).
 You can use this recording function for any of your calls if you find it useful.
-If the call is using Zoom, then the invite will have a link where you can find all the recordings.